norkator/paketin-seuranta/README.md

 Nitramite Paketin Seuranta on pitkän historian omaava eri kuriirien toimitusten seuraamiseen tarkoitettu Android sovellus.
-Sovelluksen kohdeyleisö on Suomessa mutta pidetään repo yleisesti Englanning kielellä.
+Sovelluksen kohdeyleisö on Suomessa mutta pidetään repo yleisesti Englannin kielellä.

-Paketin Seuranta is free application, no ads or paid content never!
+Paketin Seuranta is free application, no ads or paid content ever!

 Notice the license.
-You are not allowed to copy or use this app code to create similar application.
+You are not allowed to copy or use this app code to create similar application but If I drop Paketin Seuranta from play store and from this repository then I allow for this application to be republished again by someone else.

 ### Help required

 I am looking for help to develop this application further.
 If you are interested let me know, contact me via email: nitramite@outlook.com

 Development areas are: bug fixes, user interface, more tracking methods, better cleaner code and basic maintenance.
+Somebody with material design ui experience is especially welcome!

 Android app: https://play.google.com/store/apps/details?id=com.nitramite.paketinseuranta